jesper-olsen/hypervector/READMEplate.md

 # Hypervector - Inference

-Inference example from [1].
+Inference example from Tony Plate's [1995 HRR paper](https://www.researchgate.net/publication/5589577_Holographic_Reduced_Representations).
 Frame HDVs are created from token and role HDVs to represent the meaning of the sentences:

 1. "Mark ate the fish."